10 Best Functional Upper Body Exercises for Strength

 This exercise is part of the vertical push movement pattern and includes pushing your body weight up and down using parallel bars or dip bars.

-The use of a dip machine or the addition of weight can both increase the difficulty of the workout when performing dips.
+The use of a dip machine or the addition of weight can both increase the difficulty of the workout when performing dips, making it a great addition to functional training upper body routines.

 Radomir performs dips